sebokpeter/YetAnotherLox/README.md

     print fizzbuz;
 }
 ```
+Trying to use ***break** or ****continue** outside of a loop will lead to a compiler error.

 To make **continue** easier to implement, the interpreter uses a dedicated Stmt.For node, instead of desugaring to a `while` loop.
 This way, the loop increment can easily be executed, even when the body is skipped.

 ## Static methods

-Methods declared with the **static** keyword are bound to the class they are declared in, not to a specific class instance.
+Added static methods.
+Static methods are declared with the **static** keyword are bound to the class they are declared in, not to a specific class instance.
 Regular classes may contain a mix of static and non-static methods.

 ```
 class BaseClass {